FactorySimPy/FactorySimPy/docs/index.md

 ## System Description

 ### Rules for interconnection
-1. Nodes are static entities like processor, source, sink, split, joints, etc.
+1. Nodes are static entities like machine, source, sink, split, joints, etc.
 2. Edges are directed and connects one node to another.
 Conveyor, buffer and fleet are the entities that are of type Edge.
 3. Items are discrete parts that flow in the system through the directed edges from one node to another.
 3. Each Node has two lists `in_edges` and `out_edges` that points to the references of the edges that comes in and go out of the node